aadel112/alicia/README.md

 SYNTAX
 ======

 Now let's get into the nuts and bolts.
-There are really just 5 basic statements Alicia accepts.
+There are really just 6 basic statements Alicia accepts.

 `LOAD` - extend Alicia with a perl scipt, although, with Inline.pm, you can actually extend it in pretty much any language, as I've done with libAlicia.c.
 Run this at the beginning, and add custom functions, or run it at the end to do something else with the data.
 Load it into a table using some other connector, bypassing output file creation, produce an excel report, etc.
 If you wish to add functions, just write the functions following the examples in libAlicia.c, create a hash called %AliciaFuncs key = function name, value = number of parameters.

-If it's an aggregate function, you will neen to package it, and define a hash of the same format, called %AliciaAggs.
+If it's an aggregate function, you will need to package it, and define a hash of the same format, called %AliciaAggs.

 ex: LOAD myext.pm